e-c-k-e-r/vall-e/README.md

 As training under `deepspeed` and Windows is not (easily) supported, under your `config.yaml`, simply change `trainer.backend` to `local` to use the local training backend.

 Keep in mind that creature comforts like distributed training or `float16` training cannot be verified as working at the moment with the local trainer.

-#### Training on Low-VRAM Cards

-During experimentation, I've found I can comfortably train on a 4070Ti (12GiB VRAM).
-Howver, VRAM use is predicated on your dataset; a mix of large and small utterances will cause VRAM usage to spike and can trigger OOM conditions during the backwards pass if you are not careful.

-Additionally, under Windows, I managed to finetune the AR on my 2060 (6GiB VRAM) with a batch size of 8 (although, with the card as a secondary GPU).

 #### Training Caveats